F1 Aston Martin and Honda 2026: What We Know So Far

 2026 F1 Engine Regulations: The Main Differences

-As mentioned, the high-cost MGU-H is officially gone.
+The high-cost MGU-H is officially gone.
 Without it, the MGU-K (Motor Generator Unit - Kinetic) takes on a much larger role to hit that equal split between the internal combustion engine (ICE) and hybrid systems.
 Paired with the strict sustainable fuel mandate, these changes force Formula 1 teams to completely rethink how they generate and deploy speed.

 How Will Hybrid Technologies Influence Performance?